A person's hands refilling a ceramic ReCandle Co jar with a white wax refill in a cozy, sunlit kitchen.

 Different waxes, wicks, and jars act differently.
 Starting with the wax, do your research and make sure you choose one that fits with your goals!
 For simplicity's sake, we'd recommend trying soy or coconut wax.
 Golden Brands 464 Soy Wax is a great beginner-friendly wax to start with.

-The wick you choose is hugely dependent on your jar size and the type of wax used.
-Candle Science has a great wick sizing guide, so make sure you know the diameter of your jar and the type of wax you’re using.
-From there, you’ll get a recommended wick to try.
+Candle Science has a great wick sizing guide, so make sure you know the diameter of your jar and the type of wax you're using.
+From there, you'll get a recommended wick to try.
+Common wick types include:

 Lastly, it's much easier if you're planning on burning an unscented candle, but if you're planning on using fragrance oil, consult your wax guide on what percentage of fragrance oil you'll need.